Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise6.md

 }
 ```

-Once you have programmed the SPC560P board so that it are executing the required software you can now examine the system from a holistic perspective for vulnerabilities.
+Once you have programmed the SPC560P board so that it is executing the required software you can now examine the system from a holistic perspective for vulnerabilities.
 In particular, we examining the attack surface for a system you should ask the following questions:

 * Does the hardware contain any
     * Data access ports such as USB, CAN, LIN and Ethernet and are these data ports used.